iSeaman/iSeaman.github.io/README.md

 ## Objective

-Experienced [super awesome](url) support professional seeking entry-level software development position that utilizes my technical skills, education and proven process management abilities.
+Experienced <!--[super awesome](url) -->support professional seeking entry-level software development position that utilizes my technical skills, education and proven process management abilities.
 My goal is to be a part of a diverse team of brand ambassadors using software to create client solutions and transform chaos into elegant code.

 ### Technical Skills
 #### BackEnd